 Earlier this year Barracuda teamed up with researchers at UC Berkeley and UC San Diego to explore the growing trend of lateral phishing.
 In this type of attack, cybercriminals use hijacked accounts they’ve recently compromised to send phishing emails to an array of recipients, ranging from close contacts within the company to partners at other organizations.
 The research found that 1 in 7 organizations experienced lateral phishing attacks in a seven-month period.

-For more details on account takeover and lateral phishing, check out the Threat Spotlight, download the Spear Phishing: Top Threats and Trends – Vol. 2, or register for the upcoming webinar with Asaf Cidon, Barracuda advisor and professor of electrical engineering and computer science at Columbia University.
+For more details on account takeover and lateral phishing, check out the Threat Spotlight, download the Spear Phishing: Top Threats and Trends – Vol. 2, or register for the free on-demand webinar with Asaf Cidon, Barracuda advisor and professor of electrical engineering and computer science at Columbia University.

 To get a closer look at this research, we spoke with Grant Ho, the UC Berkeley researcher who worked closely with the Barracuda team on the project.
 At this year’s USENIX Security conference Grant presented on the paper the team published about lateral phishing.
 The paper earned a distinguished paper award at the conference, an honor given to less than 1% of submitted papers.